Privacy policy

 This page covers how we, as your local charity, handle your information locally in our offices.

-How Citizens Advice Wigan Borough collect your data
+How Citizens Advice Wigan Borough collects your data

 To find out what information we ask for, see our national Citizens Advice privacy policy ↗.

-Video conferencing platforms, social media and telephone (not Adviceline)
+Video conferencing platforms, Whatsapp, Webforms, social media and telephone (not Adviceline)

-In addition to the access methods within the national policy, if you access our advice by video conferencing platforms (e.g. Zoom, Skype, Google Meet), or via social media or telephone (not Adviceline) our adviser will log all your information, correspondence, and notes about your problem into our secure case management systems.
+In addition to the access methods within the national policy, if you access our advice by other means our adviser will log all your information, correspondence, and notes about your problem into our secure case management systems.

 Some of your information might also be kept within our secure email and IT systems.
 We keep your information for 6 years.
 If your case has been subject to a serious complaint, insurance claim or other dispute we keep the data for 16 years.